 Very few cleaning services invest in video, missing an effective way to communicate their value.
 Videos are also low hanging fruit for YouTube searches.

-Cleaning Services Marketing Tip #9: Use Email and CRM Software
+Cleaning Services Marketing Tip #9: Use Marketing, Email and CRM Software

 For recurring services like residential or commercial cleaning, both email and customer relationship management (CRM) software are indispensable.